idrisaderinto/GeoScripting/building_coverage/README.md

 # Building Coverage
-The aim of this project wass to extract building features and calculate the percentage it covers within the Area of Interest (AOI).
+The aim of this project was to extract building features and calculate the percentage it covers within the Area of Interest (AOI).

 ### Details